Stories of Revolution in Russia’s St. PetersburgBy Rick Steves

 In today's Russia, there's little official recognition of the centenary of these turbulent events.
-Still, St. Petersburg's Museum of Russian Political History tells the story in detail, and you'll find other revolutionary sights around the city.
+Still, St. Petersburg's Museum of Russian Political History tells the story in detail, and as do several other revolutionary sights scattered across the city.

 Start with the battleship Aurora, docked on the Neva River (and now a museum).
 According to popular history, this ship had a key role in the revolution: It was a shot fired from the Aurora that signaled the start of the October uprising.

 On that fateful day, the anarchists' first move was to storm the czars' Winter Palace (now the Hermitage Museum), where members of the provisional government had holed up.
 Imagine them worriedly looking out over the huge Palace Square as it filled with masses of angry workers, inspired to action by the promise of a better life under Bolshevism.

 The seeds of this discontent had been planted a half-century earlier, in 1861.
 Nicholas' grandfather, Alexander II, freed Russia's serfs.
 Suddenly free but with no land and no livelihood, the dumbfounded peasants rioted.
 Meanwhile, extremists, dissatisfied with the pace of reform, began plotting.
 In the end, an assassin tossed a bomb at Alexander, killing him on a St. Petersburg street in 1881.